 Why Choices Can Feel Impossible When All Seems Equal

 It might sound strange, but the simpler the choice, the harder it can sometimes be.
 This is thanks to something called “analysis paralysis.”
-Your brain, overwhelmed by the similarity of options, starts overanalyzing tiny details that wouldn’t normally matter.
+Your brain, overwhelmed by the similarity of options, starts overanalysing tiny details that wouldn’t normally matter.

 Add to this the constant pressure to make the “perfect” decision (hello, modern world), and suddenly, choosing between two equally mediocre sandwiches feels like a life-or-death situation.
 But what if we told you that the “perfect” choice doesn’t always exist?
 Sometimes, you just need a practical strategy to get unstuck.